The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 The belief is that the Metaverse may analytically customize virtual realms based on individual beliefs, and distort the perceptions of users through highly biased content designed to keep them engaged and enthralled.

-The Metaverse, like all other forms of technology, is going to come with good and bad applications and intentions due to the potential in changing the way we shop, do business, meet, enjoy entertainment, play games, make money, market trading, etc.
+The Metaverse, like all other forms of technology, is going to come with good and bad applications and intentions due to the potential in changing the way we shop, do business, meet, enjoy entertainment, play games, make money, market trading, etc. There are even Metaverse crypto coins already on the market for you to buy.

 But, it is coming, no matter how people feel about it.